 - Analytics, Testing, and Mainframe Professionals who want to enhance their knowledge on HBase API and its working with Hadoop

 - Entry-level and advanced programmers in Java, Python, C++

-- Graduates aiming to build their career in advanced Data Management System and Hadoop
+- Graduates aiming to build their career in advanced Data Management systems and Hadoop

 - Since this is an easy-to-understand tutorial, you can learn without any expertise in Hadoop, HDFS, and databases.

-- However, prior knowledge of Java, OOPs and simple relational database can be of great help.
+- However, prior knowledge of Java, OOPs, and simple relational databases can be of great help.